thestippe/thestippe.github.io/_drafts/statistics/model_averaging_cont.md

 and those far away to the center (those with very small ELPD), while the normal model only focuses on the intermediate points.

+The ELPD has an issue which is not present when using the LOO: we are using our data twice.
+For this reason, the LOO method is generally preferred over any method which relies on the simple log density of the posterior.

 ## Some warning

 While the LOO method gives reasonable results when the number of variables